 Additional Tips for Protecting Your Legal Rights

-In addition to the immediate steps to take after a Rhode Island truck accident, you should follow these tips to further protect your legal rights and strengthen your case:
+In addition to the immediate steps to take after a Rhode Island truck accident, you should follow these tips to protect your legal rights further and strengthen your case:

 - Avoid Social Media – Posting on social media can harm your legal case by giving the insurance company evidence it can use against you in negotiations or at trial.
 You should lock down your accounts and tell your friends and family to avoid posting about you.